JoseRoca/AfxNova/Tools/TLB_101/docs/The making of a Type Library Browser.md

-FUNCTION CParseTypeLib.GetFunctions (BYVAL pTypeInfo AS Afx_ITypeInfo PTR, BYVAL pTypeAttr AS TYPEATTR PTR, _ BYVAL hTreeView AS HWND, BYVAL hSubNode AS HTREEITEM, BYVAL bVTableView AS BOOLEAN, BYVAL bIsMethod AS BOOLEAN = FALSE, _ BYVAL pTKind AS TYPEKIND = -1, BYVAL pwszImplInterface AS WSTRING PTR = NULL) AS HRESULT DIM hSubNode2 AS HTREEITEM              ' // Sub node handle DIM dwHelpContext AS DWORD              ' // Help context number DIM pRefTypeInfo AS Afx_ITypeInfo PTR   ' // Referenced TypeInfo interface DIM pReturnTypeAttr AS TYPEATTR PTR     ' // Referenced TYPEATTR structure DIM ReturnTypeKind AS TYPEKIND          ' // return value type kind DIM cwsName AS CWSTR                    ' // Name DIM cwsHelpString AS CWSTR              ' // Help string DIM cwsDllName AS CWSTR                 ' // DLL name DIM cwsEntryPoint AS CWSTR              ' // Entry point DIM cwsType AS CWSTR                    ' // Type
+FUNCTION CParseTypeLib.GetFunctions (BYVAL pTypeInfo AS Afx_ITypeInfo PTR, BYVAL pTypeAttr AS TYPEATTR PTR, _ BYVAL hTreeView AS HWND, BYVAL hSubNode AS HTREEITEM, BYVAL bVTableView AS BOOLEAN, BYVAL bIsMethod AS BOOLEAN = FALSE, _ BYVAL pTKind AS TYPEKIND = -1, BYVAL pwszImplInterface AS WSTRING PTR = NULL) AS HRESULT

+   DIM hSubNode2 AS HTREEITEM              ' // Sub node handle
+   DIM dwHelpContext AS DWORD              ' // Help context number DIM pRefTypeInfo AS Afx_ITypeInfo PTR   ' // Referenced TypeInfo interface DIM pReturnTypeAttr AS TYPEATTR PTR     ' // Referenced TYPEATTR structure DIM ReturnTypeKind AS TYPEKIND          ' // Return value type kind DIM dwsName AS DWSTRING                 ' // Name DIM dwsHelpString AS DWSTRING           ' // Help string DIM dwsDllName AS DWSTRING              ' // DLL name DIM dwsEntryPoint AS DWSTRING           ' // Entry point DIM dwsType AS DWSTRING                 ' // Type

-   IF pTypeInfo = NULL OR pTypeAttr = NULL THEN RETURN E_INVALIDARG FOR x AS LONG = 0 TO pTypeAttr->cFuncs - 1
+   IF pTypeInfo = NULL OR pTypeAttr = NULL THEN RETURN E_INVALIDARG

+   FOR x AS LONG = 0 TO pTypeAttr->cFuncs - 1
       ' // Gets a reference to the FuncDesc structure DIM pFuncDesc AS FUNCDESC PTR